J0n-H4rr150n/hunting/practice/hackinghub.md

 </script>
 ```

-try to break out with a layload like...
+try to break out with a payload like...
 ```
 ';alert(19628397001);//
 ```